Early Childhood Standards, Curriculum & Instruction

 House Joint Resolution 51 (HJ51-This is a PDF document. was passed by the Virginia General Assembly in the 2020 legislative session, establishing the support, need, and research-base for a statewide Early Childhood Mental Health Consultation (ECMHC) program to prevent young childrens' suspension and expulsion from early learning programs.
 ECMHC is an intervention strategy that aims to promote young children’s social-emotional development and mental health well-being.

-Following HJ51 recommendations, an ECMHC model is being piloted during the 2021-2022 School Year by the Virginia Infant Toddler Specialist Network (VA ITSN) and The University of Virginia's Center for Advanced Study of Teaching and Learning (UVA-CASTL) in two Preschool Development, Birth to Five (PDG B-5) Communities: Henrico (including the City of Richmond; Charles City; and Goochland, Hanover, Henrico, New Kent, and Powhatan counties) and Chesterfield (including the City of Colonial Heights and Chesterfield County).
+Following HJ51 recommendations, piloting of an ECMHC model began during the 2021-2022 School Year by Child Development Resources (CDR) (specifically the Virginia Infant Toddler Specialist Network (VA ITSN) and The University of Virginia's Center for Advanced Study of Teaching and Learning (UVA-CASTL) in two Preschool Development, Birth to Five (PDG B-5) Communities: Henrico (including the City of Richmond; Charles City; and Goochland, Hanover, Henrico, New Kent, and Powhatan counties) and Chesterfield (including the City of Colonial Heights and Chesterfield County).
+CDR and UVA-CASTL will continue to lead Year 2 ECMHC Pilot efforts during the 2022-2023 School Year within Ready Region Central, Albemarle County and Charlottesville.

 - Virginia Early Childhood Mental Health Consultation (ECMHC) Pilot Program Frequently Asked Questions-This is a PDF document.